 Dress sense / general attractiveness

-But no one is fooling anyone.
+But let's cut to the chase - no one is fooling anyone.
 In Thailand, image is everything.
-And you ask a hundred school directors if they would like their new teacher to look young or ‘old' - fifty will say ‘young' without a moment's hesitation, twenty will say they are not really bothered, and thirty will lie and say ‘we would prefer an older teacher'.
+And you ask a hundred school directors if they would like their new teacher to look young or ‘old' - fifty will say ‘young' without a moment's hesitation, twenty will say they're not bothered, and thirty will lie and say ‘we would prefer an older teacher'.

 Result - It's another round to the golden oldies.
 4-2 in favor of age and wisdom.